≡ Menu

 Some of the common health conditions that Bassadors are often afflicted with are:

-Now you may be thinking…
+Now, you may be thinking…

-“Wait a second, I thought you just said the Bassado dog breed is a healthy breed?”
+“Wait a second; I thought you just said the Bassado dog breed is a healthy breed”

-We here at IndulgeYourPet also encourage anyone that is currently considering adopting a new pet to take a moment and see just how much it might cost to purchase a pet insurance policy on that new pet.
+And we did.
+But that doesn’t mean the species isn’t susceptible to certain medical conditions like any other dog breed.
+This is why we here at IndulgeYourPet also encourage anyone currently considering adopting a new pet to take a moment and see just how much it might cost to purchase a pet insurance policy for that new pet.

 This way…